sanjpareek/connectIN/README.md

 # connectIN
-This a social network created as part of an assignment.
+This a social networking application created as part of an assignment.

 Steps to set up the project after you have cloned it: